godfreynolan/teachable/README.md

 Furthermore, we add a webview to contain the future HTML overlay which will be implemented in the next step.

 ### 4. Creating HTML Files
 To create the overlay, we need to create an HTML file to access MapBox, an API used in javascript to display house and street numbers.
-First create a directory named "assets" and put it inside of <projectName>\app\src\main, then create the following two files.
+First create a directory named "assets" and put it inside of <projectName>\app\src\main, then create the following two files in the directory that was just created.
 1. local.css
 2. overlay.html